GraemeMalcolm/xyz/Instructions/Labs/LAB_03_data_transformation_in_databricks.md

 Open the **3.Exercise-Deduplication-of-Data** notebook.
 Make sure you attach your cluster to the notebook before following the instructions and running the cells within.

 The goal of this exercise is to put into practice some of what you have learned about using DataFrames, including renaming columns.
 The instructions are provided within the notebook, along with empty cells for you to do your work.
 At the bottom of the notebook are additional cells that will help verify that your work is accurate.

-> Note: You will find a corresponding notebook within the `Solutions` subfolder.
-This contains completed cells for the exercise.
-Refer to the notebook if you get stuck or simply want to see the solution.